tedneward/Azgaarnoth/Creatures/Yugoloths.md

 >- **Languages** Abyssal,Infernal,telepathy 60 ft.
 >- **Challenge** 9
 >___
->***Amphibious.***.
-The hydroloth can breathe air and water.
+>***Amphibious.*** The hydroloth can breathe air and water.
 >
->***Magic Resistance.***.
-The hydroloth has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The hydroloth has advantage on saving throws against spells and other magical effects.
 >
->***Secure Memory.***.
-The hydroloth is immune to the waters of the River Styx, as well as any effect that would steal or modify its memories or detect or read its thoughts.
+>***Secure Memory.*** The hydroloth is immune to the waters of the River Styx, as well as any effect that would steal or modify its memories or detect or read its thoughts.
 >
->***Watery Advantage.***.
-While submerged in liquid, the hydroloth has advantage on attack rolls.
+>***Watery Advantage.*** While submerged in liquid, the hydroloth has advantage on attack rolls.
 >
 >#### Actions
->***Multiattack.***.
-The hydroloth makes two Bite or Claw attacks.
+>***Multiattack.*** The hydroloth makes two Bite or Claw attacks.
 It can replace one attack with a use of Spellcasting.
 >
->***Bite.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 16 (2d10 + 5) force damage plus 9 (2d8) psychic damage.
 >
->***Claw.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+>***Claw.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 14 (2d8 + 5) force damage plus 9 (2d8) psychic damage.
 >
->***Spellcasting.***.
-The hydroloth casts one of the following spells, requiring no material components and using Intelligence as the spellcasting ability (spell save DC 16):
+>***Spellcasting.*** The hydroloth casts one of the following spells, requiring no material components and using Intelligence as the spellcasting ability (spell save DC 16):
 >
 >At will: darkness, detect magic, dispel magic, invisibility (self only)
 >
 >3/day each: control water, crown of madness, fear, suggestion
 >
->***Steal Memory (1/Day).***.
-The hydroloth targets one creature it can see within 60 feet of it.
+>***Steal Memory (1/Day).*** The hydroloth targets one creature it can see within 60 feet of it.
 The target takes 14 (4d6) psychic damage, and it must make a DC 16 Intelligence saving throw.
 On a successful save, the target becomes immune to this hydroloth's Steal Memory for 24 hours.
 On a failed save, the target loses all proficiencies; it can't cast spells; it can't understand language; and if its Intelligence and Charisma scores are higher than 5, they become 5.
 Each time the target finishes a long rest, it can repeat the saving throw, ending the effect on itself on a success.
 A greater restoration or remove curse spell cast on the target ends this effect early.
 >
->***Teleport.***.
-The hydroloth teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
+>***Teleport.*** The hydroloth teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
 >

 ---